Pregnancy Safety App: How to Choose One in 2026

 1. It checks real products, not just generic advice

 Plenty of apps give you a generic list of "things to avoid."
-Far more useful is one that tells you about the specific product in your hand.
-Look for barcode scanning that covers both food and cosmetics.
-SafeMama lets you scan any product barcode — food, skincare, makeup or household goods — and analyses that product's ingredients.
+Far more useful is one that helps you review the specific product in your hand.
+Look for barcode scanning and ingredient-label review across food, skincare, supplements, medicines and household goods.
+SafeMama is built around that product-level workflow.

 2. Its answers are grounded in health-authority guidance

-An app's recommendations are only as trustworthy as the sources behind them.
+An app's guidance is only as trustworthy as the sources behind it.
 The strongest apps reference recognised health authorities rather than influencer opinion.
-SafeMama's AI cross-references ingredients against published guidance from the FDA, ACOG, the CDC, the UK NHS, Health Canada, Australia's TGA, and the WHO.
+SafeMama helps compare ingredient labels with published guidance from the FDA, ACOG, the CDC, the UK NHS, Health Canada, Australia's TGA, and the WHO.

 3. It explains why, not just yes or no